 The HIFU division has conducted an extensive clinical trial for the Ablatherm in the European Union.
-This trial, the European Multicentric Study, involved a total of 652 patients suffering from localized prostate cancer and included six sites in France, Germany and The Netherlands.
+This trial, the European Multicentric Study, involved a total of 652 patients diagnosed with localized prostate cancer and included six sites in France, Germany and The Netherlands.
 The primary goals of the trial were to assess the safety and effectiveness of the Ablatherm.
-The diagnosis of prostate cancer has two steps.
-The first step is the evaluation of the Prostate Specific Antigen ("PSA"), which although not specific to cancer tumors, measures the increase of cells' activity inside the prostate.
-During the second step a sextant biopsy is performed inside the prostate to reveal the presence of a tumor.
 An interim analysis performed on the first 559 patients included 402 patients treated with the Ablatherm device as a first-line therapy.
 Of these patients, 81.4% had a normal PSA and 87.2% had negative biopsies at the last follow-up and were considered cancer free.
 The trials also included 157 patients who underwent an Ablatherm treatment as a salvage therapy after a previous failed therapy (hormone therapy, radiation or prostatectomy).
 Of these patients, 80.7% and 67.9% had negative biopsies and normal PSA after treatment, respectively.

-Based on these results, in May 1999, we obtained a CE Marking that allows us to market the Ablatherm in the European Union.
+Based on these results, in May $1999{\frac{1}{2}}$ we obtained a CE Marking that allows us to market the Ablatherm in the European Union.